Deformed cluster maps of type $A_{2N}$: Integrable deformations of cluster maps

 \end{exmp}

-As we have seen from the example, the deformed map $\varphi_{A_{8}}$ can be Laurentified to the cluster map $\psi_{A_{8}}$ which preserves the deformed exchange matrix \eqref{exchmA8}.
-We now extend this procedure to show that the deformation of type $A_{2N}$ cluster maps $\varphi_{A_{2N}}$ can be lifted to a cluster map $\psi_{A_{2N}}$
+As we have seen in the example, the deformed map $\tilde{\varphi}_{A_{8}}$ can be lifted, through Laurentification, to the cluster map $\psi_{A_{8}}$ that preserves the deformed exchange matrix \eqref{exchmA8}.
+We now extend this procedure to show that the deformation of type $A_{2N}$ cluster maps $\varphi_{A_{2N}}$ can be lifted to a cluster map $\psi_{A_{2N}}$.

-Following from the cases of type $A_{4}$, $A_{6}$ and $A_{8}$, there exists a specific sequence of mutation equivalent to a permutation of the vertices: